BNLNPPS/esi-g4ox/README.md

 QCurandState_SPEC=60:0:0 /usr/local/opticks/lib/QCurandStateTest
 ```

-The way to minimise the info is dumped by Opticks (faster simulation) is:
+The way to minimise the info dumped by Opticks (faster simulation) is:

 ```
 export OPTICKS_EVENT_MODE=Minimal